vectorize-io/vectorize-connect-sdk/README.md

 # Vectorize Connect SDK

-TypeScript/JavaScript SDK for building multi-user connectors that integrate cloud storage platforms (Google Drive, Dropbox, Notion) with the Vectorize platform.
+TypeScript/JavaScript SDK for building multi-user connectors that integrate cloud storage platforms such as Google Drive with the Vectorize platform.

 ## What is this?